Exostellar-Labs/docs/usage/config.toml-user-guide.md

 ### `[worker]` <a href="#worker" id="worker"></a>

-#### Fields that are used to configure Compute Optimizer workers <a href="#fields-that-are-used-to-configure-compute-optimizer-workers" id="fields-that-are-used-to-configure-compute-optimizer-workers"></a>
+#### Fields that are used to configure X-Infrastructure Optimizer workers <a href="#fields-that-are-used-to-configure-x-infrastructure-optimizer-workers" id="fields-that-are-used-to-configure-x-infrastructure-optimizer-workers"></a>

 `on_demand_types` - A list of all instance types and/or instance type families to use for on demand workers\
 For any instance size (cpu and mem) in on\_demand\_types there should be a worker of\